MattCrutchley/cards/README.md

 ## Project tracking

-A [trello board](https://trello.com/b/8pupKc6i/cards) was used to track the project, this implemented the use of MoSCoW prioiritisation.
+A [trello board](https://trello.com/b/8pupKc6i/cards) was used to track the project, this implemented the use of MoSCoW prioiritisation. the project placed a focus on deployment so I wanted a system that would allow me to see the key aspects before investing too much time in development.

 ## Services

 ### Database

 A container running mysql is first set up with an empty databse and table for the deck initialised inside of it.
+This is set up as an image and stored on docker hub.

 ### Reset
 This is a Python service that connects to the SQL database, removes all entries for the deck table and then populates it  with entries representing a standard deck of cards.